Best CounterTop Microwave Review – Top 5 Hottest List for March, 2023

-The NN-SD681S does an extremely nice job of microwave cooking and defrosting, and you may find it a cool addition for your kitchen if you’re looking for a smaller unit.
-To us it just a touch too much work, which is why it comes it at #2 instead of #1.
-Expect to pay around $150 for it.
-(If you want to use it as a built-in, an installation kit is optional for an extra charge.)
+The NN-SD681S does an extremely nice job of microwave cooking and defrosting, and you may find it a cool addition to your kitchen if you’re looking for a smaller unit.
+To us, it just a touch too much work, which is why it comes it at #2 instead of #1.

 More details on the Panasonic NN-SD681S Stainless Countertop/Built-in Microwave: